 Now let’s take a good, hard look at our two competitors, YouTube and Vimeo, without losing sight of these three video marketing components.
 First up on the chopping block is YouTube!

-Over the past eight years since YouTube’s inception, the video host has creamed the competition in terms of viewership, having reached approximately 800 million unique visitors per month with over 4 billion daily views!
+Over the past decade or so since YouTube’s inception, the video host has creamed the competition in terms of viewership, having reached over a billion unique users, with over 4 billion daily views!
 In fact, there are 46,296 YouTube videos being viewed around the world every second.
 Only trailing Google itself, which acquired the website in November 2006, YouTube is now the second largest search engine on the planet.